 "STAGE" means a set of activities that are done in the same run or a series of related runs; the STAGE numbers follow the stages identified in a spreadsheet that accounts for the claims.

-"" Indicates a component of the limited data set (LDS) and identifiable data set (IDS) (the public use files available for purchase from CMS).
+"\" Indicates a component of the limited data set (LDS) available for purchase from CMS).

 Pre-STAGE 1: Identified gross outpatient claim population used for OPPS payment and applied the hospital CCRs.